 Full Research Presentations Somayeh Dodge, UC Santa Barbara: What Mobile Location Data Can Tell Us About Nature Exposure?
 Isaac Rand, Federal Reserve Bank of Philadelphia: Automated Digitization of the Censuses of Housing Block Statistics, 1940-1970

-Wednesday June 17, 2026 1:30pm - 3:00pm EDT Room A
+Wednesday June 17, 2026 3:30pm - 5:00pm EDT Offsite

 Ju He, Florida State Univ.: Estimating the Continuous Causal Effect of Spatial Distance on Outcomes Chen Zhang, Univ. of Connecticut: CASTED: Calibrated Anomaly-based Spatial-Temporal Event Detection Framework for Anomaly Detection in Resilience Curves Farnoosh Roozkhosh, Univ. of Georgia: Context-Augmented GeoAI for Public EV Charging: Predicting When and Where Charging Occurs Tongwei Xu, Univ. of Washington: The Geography of “AI Slop”: An Embedding-Based Spatial Analysis of AI-Generated Music Tang Sui, Univ. of Wisconsin–Madison: FireST-GraphNet: Wildfire Progression Prediction via a Temporal Graph Neural Network with Sequence Learning